Tritlo/duckdb-haskell/duckdb-simple/README.md

 - `execute`/`query` variants reset statement bindings each run so prepared statements can be reused safely.

+### Metadata helpers

+- `columnCount` and `columnName` expose prepared-statement metadata so you can inspect result shapes before executing a query.
+- `rowsChanged` tracks the number of rows affected by the most recent mutation on a connection.
+DuckDB does not offer a `lastInsertRowId`; prefer SQL `RETURNING` clauses when you need generated identifiers.

 ### Feature Coverage & Roadmap

 Included today: